 In 2011, then-chemical engineer Nelissa Hilman decided to pursue shoemaking at the POLIMODA Fashion Institute in Florence, Italy.
 The opportunity opened her world to the immense world of art and fashion.
 Combining her passion for science and arts, she established her namesake footwear label, Nelissa Hilman in 2012.

 Nelissa Hilman designs shoes that celebrate women.
 Dedicated to creating the perfect pair, emphasis is given on the classic design with distinctive youthfulness, comfort, sustainable material and craftsmanship.
 Each pair of Nelissa Hilman is handcrafted to revitalize the heritage of the Malaysian shoemaking industry.

-- Overruns and tannery lots are over productions of leather orders from Italians and European shoe manufacturers.
-Over runs are sourced directly from top brands, which produces in Europe.
+- Over runs: over productions or over estimations of leather orders from Italian and European handbag and shoe manufacturers.
+Over runs are sourced directly form top well-known brands, which produces in Europe.

-- Sample stocks are year-end collection lots and involve the sale of all sample room leathers in order to make room for new leathers.
+- Sample stocks: they are year-end collection lots and involve the sell of all sample room leathers in order to make room for new leathers.
 Leathers are carefully separated and selected.

 We screen suppliers for negative social and environmental practices, seeking those with sustainable manufacturing processes and fair, safe labor practices.
 It builds the basis of our efforts to make our supply chain more sustainable.
 We also check in on them to see that they live up to our values and requirements and work together on improvements where they fall short.

 Predominantly producing to meet domestic demand, the small-and medium-sized shoe factories remain the backbone of the footwear industry.
 As the footwear manufacturers expands, the industry saw a proliferation of supporting cottage industries supplying various parts, components and footwear-related accessories for the industry.